This article has links to products and services we love, which we may make commission from.

 Each igloo has blankets and cute decor.

-The resort also sets up an outdoor ice skating rink on their North Lawn in the winter.
+The resort also sets up an outdoor ice skating rink on its North Lawn in the winter.

 Take a Winter Newport Foodies Stroll